stakater/mto-docs/content/pricing.md

 Contact [`sales@stakater.com`](mailto:sales@stakater.com) to request a demo tailored to your environment.

-## Before you talk to sales

-These pages answer most of what comes up first:

-- [Deployment Models](overview/deployment-models.md) — whether a shared cluster fits your isolation requirements
-- [Comparisons](learn/index.md) — how MTO differs from Capsule, vCluster, Loft and the hosted-control-plane tools
-- [Installation](getting-started/installation/overview.md) — what installing Basic involves

 ## Contact

 For pricing, licensing or anything not covered here, contact [`sales@stakater.com`](mailto:sales@stakater.com).